mdn/infra/vpc/README.md

 The current setup will create 3 private subnets and a NAT instance.

 ## Current status
-Currently the module only the private subnets.
+Currently the module only creates the private subnets.
 This is because the VPC was create using `kops`.
 This is an issue to resolve, and going forward I hope to create the VPC using terraform